Jaguar XJR-14: Race results

-Three chassis were built and used for 1991: 591, 691, & 791.
+Three chassis were built and used for 1991: #591, #691, and #791.
 In the early part of the 1991 World Sportscar Championship season the XJR-14 was in a league of its own, totally outclassing its rivals and in particular the Peugeot 905 and Mercedes-Benz C291.
 Only the opening race went Peugeot's way, but that was seen more as a result of luck than the 905's competitiveness.
 The fact that Jaguar already had a race proven engine certainly helped the team’s cause, but the rest of the car was far superior to its rivals.

-It wasn't until midway through the season that the Jaguar met its match through Peugeot's new 905B.
+It was not until midway through the season that the Jaguar met its match through Peugeot's new 905B.
 This meant a hard fight with the new and quickly improving Peugeot squad for the rest of the season, but Jaguar was able to hold on and secure the manufacturers title with 3 victories.

 At the 1991 24 Hours of Le Mans, Jaguar initially entered two XJR-14s but later decided that the XJR-14 would not be capable of finishing the distance due to unknowns in the development of the Cosworth HB to last 24 hours.
 Jaguar instead decided to enter three older XJR-12s which entered in the C2 class.
 Although the XJR-12s did not manage to win, Jaguar's decision not to run the untested XJR-14 was vindicated by the fact that Peugeot's 905 failed to finish the race.
 Mercedes also withdrew its C291 in favour of its older C11 models.

 After 1991, Jaguar decided not to continue in Group C, believing that they had spent enough time in Group C and the instability of rules recently in the World Sportscar Championship.
 Opting against further development of the XJR-16, TWR sent the XJR-14 to the United States for the 1992 IMSA Camel GTP championship.
 Chassis 691 (Rebadged as #192) debuted at the 1992 Grand Prix of Miami where it broke the track record by four seconds.
 Without a major upgrade to the suspension and with the car unable to deal with the high G loads of U.S circuits, the XJR-14 was unable to beat the latest challengers from Toyota and Nissan, forced to finish third in the championship with only two victories.
 Jaguar continued to use the three updated 1991 chassis throughout the season.